nileshjawarkar/obsidian/JAVA-EE-8/Sections/09 - Events.md

 This is one of the most powerful feature of JavaEE.
-It helps to develop decoupled application as component can send data to another component without any form of relation between them.
+It helps to develop decoupled application, as component can send data to another component without any form of relation between them.

+Consider we want to do something after car creation.
+We can implement this using events.
+Lets see how to do it -

-- Even description class (payload)
+- Create event description class -
 ``` java
 package com.nilesh.jawarkar.learn.javaee8.entity;

 public class CarCreated {
 	private final String identifier;
 	public CarCreated(String identifier) {
 		this.identifier = identifier;
 	}
 	public String getIdentifier() {
 		return identifier;
 	}
 }
 ```

-- Producer "CarManufacturer" - "createCar" method will fire the event.
+- Fire the car created event -
 ``` java
 @Stateless
 public class CarManufacturer {